cadamsdotcom/ai-for-lawyers-resources/June 2025 - 5 Powerful AI Tools Every Lawyer Should Use in 2025/README.md

 Automating the simple stuff frees you up to work on the stuff that truly matters - the work where your creative input can have the most leverage.

 <details><summary>How to get started</summary>

+Note: you will need a make.com account to use make.com to import and create scenarios.
+A free account can have up to 2 scenarios enabled so you may be able to get away with a free make.com account.

 1. In make.com, go to **Scenarios** and click **Create a new scenario**.
 2. At the bottom of the window, click the "..." icon ("More") and click "Import blueprint"